Experience the pure enthusiasm of Alaskan Huskies while mushing on an alpine snowfield. A unique Alaska experience you’ll always remember.

 You’ll have a great view from every seat to enjoy the incredible scenery.
 Your professional pilot will provide knowledgeable commentary during your journey.
 After the completion of your flight, our courtesy van will be waiting for a complimentary transfer to your destination in Girdwood.

 When we land on the glacier, the dogs know exactly what it means—it’s time to run!
-They’ll be bouncing and barking with joy because it’s go-time!
-On the sled, you’ll travel in a 2-to-3-kilometer loop, either at a gentle trot or a healthy clip, depending on snow conditions and the kind of experience you want.
-Tours are suitable for all ages and all travelers.
+They’ll bark with excitement when the sled is readied, “pick me-pick me!”.
+On the sled, you’ll travel in a 1-to-2-kilometer ride, either at a gentle trot or a healthy clip, depending on snow conditions and the kind of experience you want.
+Tours are suitable for travelers who can walk 100 yards on uneven snow and stand/hold onto a moving sled without assistance.
 We go in all conditions, even rain.
-It can be cool up on the glacier, so dress in layers, and we can provide waterproof layers and over-boots for you.
-Also, don’t forget your sunglasses, camera or GoPro!
+It can be cool up on the glacier, so dress in layers, and we provide waterproof layers and over-boots for you to stay dry.
+Also, don’t forget your sunglasses, and a fully-charged camera or smartphone.

 Dog Sledding with Alaskan Huskies is a large part of Alaskan life and history.
 Alaska’s Iditarod Trail started out as a mail and supply route to the interior of Alaska.
 In the winter of 1925, part of the Iditarod trail was used as a life-saving path to Nome, Alaska, during a great Diphtheria epidemic, because only sled dogs could travel to the remote village to deliver Serum.
 The trail is now known for the famous Iditarod dog sled race, the “Last Great Race on Earth”, where dogs, sleds and their mushers race northward from Anchorage to Nome.
 Each musher with their team of 12-16 dogs endure a journey of 1,150 miles in 8-15 days.
 More about this amazing race: http://www.iditarod.com.